Approved: Council 7 April 1997 (Resolution 97/2/21)

 the matter will be referred to the Vice Chancellor for formal determination.

-13.13 If conciliation is not achieved, and the Director: Human Resources believes that on the balance of probability the grievance is substantiated and warrants disciplinary action then with the consent of the complainant the matter will be referred to the Vice Chancellor requesting that disciplinary procedures be invoked.
+13.13 If conciliation is not achieved, and the Executive Director: People, Talent and Culture believes that on the balance of probability the grievance is substantiated and warrants disciplinary action then with the consent of the complainant the matter will be referred to the Vice Chancellor requesting that disciplinary procedures be invoked.

-14.1 The Director: Human Resources in referring the matter to the Vice Chancellor for formal determination will make available all details of the grievance, the respondent's reply, investigation findings and actions undertaken in attempting conciliation.
+14.1 The Executive Director: People, Talent and Culture in referring the matter to the Vice Chancellor for formal determination will make available all details of the grievance, the respondent's reply, investigation findings and actions undertaken in attempting conciliation.

 14.2 In determining the outcome of the grievance the Vice Chancellor may

-14.3 If the Vice Chancellor determines the grievance is satisfactorily resolved, subsequent monitoring may be delegated to the Director: Human Resources.
+14.3 If the Vice Chancellor determines the grievance is satisfactorily resolved, subsequent monitoring may be delegated to the Executive Director: People, Talent and Culture.

 14.4 If the Vice Chancellor determines the grievance is substantiated then the Vice Chancellor will act in accord with the following